zendesk/out_of_office_app/README.md

 ## Known Issues & Limitations

-* Currently agent's are able to assign a ticket to a group with only one Agent in its membership even if the sole Agent in that group is unavailable because currently we aren't checking for this.
-We will fix this in a future version
+* Currently agent's are able to assign a ticket to a group with only one Agent in its membership even if the sole Agent in that group is unavailable because currently we aren't checking for this. *We will fix this in a future version*
 * "Error: Unable to get list of agents." will display for users in this role ![](http://i.imgur.com/059TpZW.png)
-* Tickets updated via the [Mail API](https://support.zendesk.com/hc/en-us/articles/203691006-Updating-ticket-properties-from-your-inbox) with an Assignee who is OOO will still update.
-The app can't prevent use of the Mail API commands
+* Intermittently when marking an agent as OOO and un-assigning all open tickets only some of the tickets will actually get unassigned
 * When a ticket assigned to an OOO agent gets updated the ticket gets assigned back to the parent group with a null Assignee value - the trigger working in the background during this action does not currently send an email notification to the agents in the group notifying them this happened
-* It is possible to assign tickets in bulk to an OOO agent because the OOO app can't bulk actions as bulk actions lie external to the apps framework
-* Intermittently when marking an agent as OOO and un-assigning all open tickets only some of the tickets will actually get unassigned
+* The OOO app can't prevent updating or assigning a ticket to an OOO agent if done via the REST API, the Mail API, or via the Agent UI in a bulk assignment action

 ## Locations